Jack Brownell

-Jack Thomas Brownell (born 3 August 1999) is an English professional footballer who plays as a midfielder for Spalding United.
+Jack Thomas Brownell (born 3 August 1999) is an English footballer who plays as a right back for Hallam FC.

 Career

 Brownell joined Chesterfield at U16 level and signed a professional contract with the club in April 2017.
 His contract was not renewed by Chesterfield at the end of the 2017–18 season.

-Brownell joined Spalding United in September 2018.
+Brownell joined Spalding United in September 2018 and subsequently moved to Worksop Town FC prior to his transfer to Hallam FC in 2020.